linux-kdevops/kdevops-history/README.md

 update your `~/.ssh/config` and the `devconfig` ansible role would time out.
 Because of these buggy cloud providers the last step to run ansible to update your `~/.ssh/config` and run the `devconfig` ansible role is expected to be done manually.
+One day we expect this to not be an issue.

 After provisioning you want to get Linux, configure it, build it, install it and reboot into it.
 This is handled by the `bootlinux` ansible role.
 This is